sergeynordicresults/sergeynordicresults.github.io/index.md

 > "Everything is bad in Russia NOT BECAUSE of putin, BUT because of other countries"

 <details><pre>
-Nevzorov: he had a LOT of time to make russia great
+Nevzorov: putin had a LOT of time to make russia great

 Jordan Peterson: If You want to understand the MEANING of actions, You should see a RESULT.
-RESULT IS A MEANING
+RESULT is a MEANING
 </pre></details>

 > "We do the same that USA did in Siria.
 Why wont you reprimand USA instead?"